Trip Report: Kisumu to Jinja – Kenya to Uganda – via the border at Busia.

 On all my travels, regarding transport, prices, always ask someone who is NOT involved in the transport business.
 Go into a shop, look for a woman, preferably, selling perfume, or anything completely unrelated.
 You can trust their advice.

 The Exit Kenya/ Enter Uganda immigration booths are right next to each other.
-Needed to show Yellow Fever certificate.
+Needed to show a Yellow Fever certificate.

 Exit stamp for Kenya: